4ment/physher/README.md

 Introduction
 ------------

 Physher is a maximum likelihood-based method for estimating evolutionary rates and divergence times from genetic, amino acid, codon, and generic data.
-Phylogenetic trees should be open with Figtree from this  [website](http://tree.bio.ed.ac.uk/software/figtree/) or [Seqotron] (https://github.com/4ment/seqotron/).
+Phylogenetic trees should be open with Figtree from this  [website](http://tree.bio.ed.ac.uk/software/figtree/) or [Seqotron](https://github.com/4ment/seqotron/).

 For more details about the configuration file and command line arguments see the [wiki](https://github.com/4ment/physher/wiki/Usage)